wissensolutions/learning-java/Algorithm/src/main/java/sorting/SortingTechniques.md

     * The number of times the sort passes through the array is one less than the number of items in the array.
     * In the selection sort, the inner loop finds the next smallest (or largest) value and
     * the outer loop places that value into its proper location.
+    * It compares with only right side of elements

   ![selectionsort](https://user-images.githubusercontent.com/24597513/46922239-ee14b000-cfba-11e8-8339-0de212447d08.jpg)